TheNistalgiaProject/SM64-Nistalgia/README.md

 ## Description
  Hello!
 Welcome to Nistalgia its a Mod that Makes your Experience a whole lot Better

-**DISCLAIMER** This project is a work in progress and things may change over time
+**DISCLAIMER** This Project is a Work in Progress and Things may Change over Time

 https://nistalgia.net